Important Links for Portuguese Genealogy

 Do you have a Hatfield or a Mccoy plot in your family tree?
 I do have on mine.
 I always post on this blog stories about my maternal lineage, from the Azores, but today I’m going to talk a little about my paternal lineage.

-The mini-series “Hatfields & McCoys – Never Forgive, Never Forget”1 released a few months ago, at the History Channel, trace the saga of these two families and the bitterness that grew between them through the years after the Civil War.
+The mini-series “Hatfields & McCoys – Never Forgive, Never Forget”1 released a few months ago, at the History Channel, traces the saga of these two families and the bitterness that grew between them through the years after the Civil War.
 Kevin Costner and Bill Paxton are the patriarchs, Hatfield and McCoy, in this three mini-serie episodes.

-What happened to the Hatfields and McCoys was not something that only took place in United States.
+What happened to the Hatfields and McCoys was not something that only took place in the United States.
 “Eye for an eye” was a common expression and the “law” in Brazil during many years.
 "Vendetta” and “coronelismo”2 were part of the daily lives of many families in the northeast, especially in the XIX century.
 In 1840’s some families were living in constant peril, my family was one of them.

-All the information you are about to read is based on the research I have been doing, on my free time, reading books and newspapers from that period, to say the least.
+All the information you are about to read is based on the research I have been doing, in my free time, reading books and newspapers from that period, to say the least.
 It’s just a brief description of what happened between 1842/1843 and culminated with the murder of Antonio Francisco do Rego Barros, my 3x great grandfather owner of “Engenho Genipapo”, situated at Rio Formoso, Pernambuco, Brazil.

 I’m not a scholar and my description has the only intent of being informative besides its genealogical nature, as my paternal side of the family was involved.
-To understand all that took place at my 3x great grandfather’s plantation I need to go further in my research and bring up more information.
+To understand all that took place at my 3x great grandfather’s plantation, I need to go further in my research and bring up more information.

 Associate Professor of History, Jeffrey Mosher3, in his book Political Struggle, Ideology and State Building, describes the political situation that was taking place in the Province of Pernambuco between 1815 and 1850 and, briefly, describes the assassination of some members of my family, including my 3x great grandfather, Antonio Francisco do Rego Barros, at the Genipapo Estate.
-I also had the opportunity to read the Diário Novo4, newspaper of that time, and which describes the murder, extensively, and other crimes in that Province.
+I also had the opportunity to read the Diário Novo4, a newspaper of that time, which describes the murder, extensively, and other crimes that were happening in that Province.

-It all started in July 1842, when the interim police commissioner of Rio Formoso, Pedro Cavalcanti Uchoa, was murdered in the vicinities of my family plantation.
+It all started in July 1842, when the interim police commissioner of Rio Formoso, Pedro Cavalcanti Uchoa, was murdered in the vicinity of my family plantation.
 A reaction was promptly ignited and attacks to the property and to some family members were just beginning.

 “Wealth did not provide sure protection from crime.
 In July 1842 the interim police commissioner of Rio Formoso, Pedro Cavalcanti de Albuquerque Uchoa, was murdered near the Genipapo estate.
 In response, a group of armed men surrounded the plantation and killed a man they thought to be the murderer.
 On October 19, 1842, a group again surrounded the estate and proceeded to kill two individuals”5.

 The animosities just grew in Rio Formoso, knowing that Antonio Francisco was back.
-On January 7, 1843, two days after their baby was born, the Genipapo Estate awake knowing that this wasn’t going to be a normal day, their lives were going to change forever.
+On January 7, 1843, two days after their baby was born, the Genipapo Estate awoke knowing that this wasn’t going to be a normal day, their lives were going to change forever.

 “Antonio Francisco and his men were surrounded for twelve hours, until a local police official convinced them to accept an offer of reconciliation.
 When his armed men disbanded, Antonio Francisco’s house was broken into and he was chased out a window, shot on the roof, and after he fell to the ground, repeatedly shot in the stomach.
 The attackers mutilated the ears and cut the face of the corpse.
 The victim left a widow and ten children, including a baby born only two days before his murder.”7